 The HTC EVO 3D has made it fun to take 3D videos and photos.
 However, once you have 3D content, sharing it with others is not so easy.
 The EVO 3D doesn't supply a way to convert 3D videos to 2D, but it does have an easy way to convert 3D photos to 2D.
 Once photos are in 2D format, they can be viewed on any computer and smart phone.

 Google recently announced a new music service, called Google Music.
 Still in beta status, Google Music is sending invitations to interested people who want to try Google's "cloud-based" music storage and playback system.
 Using Google Music, a music fan can upload some favorite tunes to Google, then play them back on a cellphone... anywhere and at any time.
 In fact, the music can be played back on up to eight different cellphones, although they will all need to connect to the same Google account to access the music.
+With an attractive and friendly user interface, Google Music makes it easier to organize and listen to your music - no matter where you are.

 We've downloaded quite a few Android apps in our day, and use a fair number of them on a pretty regular basis.
 When it comes down to it, though, there are five Android apps that we've been able to agree that you'd have to pry from our cold, dead hands.